 - Post-traumatic stress disorder

-Don’t give up hope if your initial claim for SSDI or SSI benefits has already been denied.
-You have the right to appeal your case through the administrative courts.
-The Social Security Administration (SSA) reports that as high as 65% of all initial claims are rejected, often because of minor details or missing information.
-Bring your denied claim letter to us.
-We will review your application and start work immediately to help you with an appeal.
+Don’t give up hope if your initial claim for disability benefits is denied.
+The Social Security Administration (SSA) reports that as many as 65 percent of all initial claims are rejected, often because of clerical errors or missing information.